dissidently/iOS-SpriteKit-Pong/README.md

 Our game consists of a PlayfieldScene with a PhysicsBody edge loop, a BallNode, and two PlayerNodes each comprised of a PaddleNode and ScoreNode.
 The BallNode and PaddleNodes are configured with physics bodies to allow for contact detection.

-To replicate the classic gameplay velocities of the BallNode are manually altered on contact with other bodies, rather than relying on the physics collision capabilities of Sprite Kit.
+To replicate the classic gameplay, velocities of the BallNode are manually altered on contact with other bodies, rather than relying on the physics collision capabilities of Sprite Kit.
 The ball's vertical velocity is simply reflected when it hits the top or bottom edge of the PlayFieldScene.

 When the ball contacts the  PaddleNode the horizontal velocity is reflected within an interpolated 90 degree arc based on the contact point.
 The magnitude of the reflected BallNode velocity is proportional to the speed of the PaddleNode on contact.